Streats22/LaraGrapePackage/BLOCKS_README.md

 1. Create a new directory in `resources/views/filament/blocks/`
 2. Add `.blade.php` files with proper metadata
-3. The system will automatically detect and load them
+3. The package will automatically detect and load them

 ## 🔄 Block Updates